 The Concepts of Stable Diffusion

-Stable Diffusion uses the Diffusion or latent diffusion model (LDM), a probabilistic model.
+Stable Diffusion uses the Diffusion or latent image generation using stable diffusion model (LDM), a probabilistic model.
 These models are trained like other deep learning models.
 Still, the objective here is removing the need for continuous applications of signal processing denoting a kind of noise in the signals in which the probability density function equals the normal distribution.
 We refer to this as the Gaussian noise applied to the training images.
 We achieve this through a sequence of denoising autoencoders (DAE).
 DAEs contribute by changing the reconstruction criterion.
 This is what alters the continuous application of signal processing.
 It is initialized to add a noise process to the standard autoencoder.

 Stable Diffusion | Hugging Face Pipeline